DATA PROTECTION

 Auf der Höhe 34

-2. Purposes for which and legal basis on which we process your data
+2. Purposes and legal foundations upon which we process your data

-We process personal data in accordance with the provisions of the General Data Protection Regulation (GDPR), the Federal Data Protection Act [Bundesdatenschutzgesetz] (BDSG) and other applicable data protection rules (details below).
-Precisely what data is processed and how it is used largely depends on the services requested and/or agreed on in each case.
-You can find further details of or modifications to the purposes for which data is processed in the relevant contract documents and forms, any declaration of consent and/or other information provided to you (e.g. when using our website or in our terms and conditions).
-This data protection notice may also be updated from time to time.
-You can find details of this on our website at www.corpussireo.com/de-de/impressum/datenschutzerklaerung.
+We process personal data in accordance with the stipulations of the General Data-Protection Regulation (GDPR), the German Feder-al Data-Protection Act (Bundesdatenschutzgesetz - BDSG) and oth-er applicable data-protection provisions (details are provided in the following).
+The details of which data are processed and how they are used depends largely on the services requested or agreed in each case.
+Further details or additions for the purposes of data processing can be found in the respective contract documents, forms, a declaration of consent and/or other information provid-ed to you (e. g. in the context of the use of our website or our terms and conditions).
+In addition, this data protection infor-mation may be updated from time to time, as you may find out from our website https://www.swisslife-am.com/.

-Besides actually performing the contract or taking pre-contractual steps, we may process your data if this is necessary to protect our legitimate interests or those of third parties, in particular for purposes of;
+Above and beyond the actual fulfilment of the (pre-) agree-ment, we process your data whenever this is necessary to protect legitimate interests of our own or of third parties, in particular for the following purposes:

-collecting information and exchanging data with credit reference agencies, insofar as this goes beyond our financial risk;
+• obtaining information and exchanging data with cred-it agencies where this goes beyond our economic risk;

-• further developing our services and products as well as our existing systems and processes;
+• the further development of services and products as well as existing systems and processes;

-• disclosure of personal data as part of due diligence in company sale negotiations;
+• the disclosure of personal data within the frame-work of due diligence in the course of company sale negotiations;

-• checks against European and international anti-terrorist lists, insofar as this goes beyond our legal obligations;
+• for comparison with European and international an-ti-terrorist lists, insofar as this goes beyond the legal obligations;

-• enhancing our data, including by using or researching publicly available data;
+• the enrichment of our data, e. g. by using or re-searching publicly accessible data;

 • statistical evaluations or market analysis;

-• asserting legal claims and defending legal disputes which are not directly attributable to our contractual relationship;
+• the assertion of legal claims and defence in legal disputes which are not directly attributable to the contractual relationship;

-• developing scoring systems or automated decision-making processes;
+• he development of scoring systems or automated decision-making processes;

-• building and plant security (e.g. through access controls and video surveillance), insofar as this goes beyond our general duty of care;
+• building and plant security (e. g. by means of ac-cess control and video surveillance), insofar as this goes beyond the general duties of care;

-• the possible monitoring or recording of telephone conversations for quality control and training purposes;
+• any monitoring or recording of telephone conversa-tions for quality control and training purposes;

-Your personal data may also be processed for certain purposes (e.g. using your email address for marketing purposes) based on your consent.
-You can generally withdraw this consent at any time.
-This also applies to the withdrawal of any consent given to us before the GDPR came into force, i.e. before 25th May 2018.
-You will be informed of the purposes and of the consequences of withdrawing or not granting your consent in the text of the consent document.
+Your personal data can also be processed for certain purpos-es (e.g. use of company communication systems for private purposes; photographs/videos of you for publication in the Intranet/Internet) including as a result of your consent.
+As a rule, you can revoke this consent at any time.
+This also ap-plies to the revoking of declarations of consent that were is-sued to us before the GDPR went into effect, i.e. prior to 25 May 2018.
+You shall be separately informed about the con-sequences of revocation or refusal to provide consent in the respective text of the consent.

-Like everyone involved in business life, we are subject to numerous legal obligations.
-These are primarily legal requirements (e.g. commercial and tax laws), but also, in some cases, regulatory and other regulatory requirements.
-Data may be processed for purposes including verifying identity and age, preventing fraud and money laundering, preventing, combating and investigating terrorist financing and crimes against property, checks against European and international anti-terrorist lists, compliance with tax control and reporting obligations and also archiving data for data protection and data security purposes as well as inspection by tax and other authorities.
-In addition, it may be necessary to disclose personal data for the purpose of official/judicial measures in order to collect evidence or prosecute crimes or enforce civil law claims.
+Just like any actor which takes part in business life, we are also subject to a large number of legal obligations.
+These are primarily statutory requirements (e.g. commercial and tax laws), but also if applicable supervisory law or other requirements set out by government authorities.
+The purposes of processing may also include identity and age checks, prevention of fraud and money laundering (e.g. comparisons with European and international anti-terror lists), compliance with control and notification obligations under tax law as well as the archiving of data for the purposes of data protection and data security as well as for purposes of audits by tax advisors/auditors, fiscal and other government authorities.
+In addition, it may be necessary to disclose personal data within the framework of official government/court measures for the purposes of collecting evidence, law enforcement and criminal prosecution or the satisfaction of civil law claims.

-3. The categories of data processed by us, save where we receive data directly from you, and its origin
+3. The categories of data that we process as long as we do not receive data directly from you, and its origin

 Relevant categories of personal data include in particular: